 National Avalanche School Professional Level 1 Field Session

 This course should be taken after the National Avalanche School classroom session.
 This course is designed for avalanche workers early in their careers, or for experienced workers looking to stay current with industry standards.
 The focus of this course is to prepare students to be contributing members of a risk management team, developing observational skills, as well as communication and rescue skills.
-This course will spend much of our time in the field.
+This course will spend much of our time in the field, with an additional online learning component.
 During this course, we will focus on developing systems for planning and executing a route, as well as for evaluating snow stability.
 The goal of this course is to help students become skilled observers who will contribute practice and be evaluated on the following skills:

 - Demonstrate small party avalanche rescue response

 - Take and interpret weather station observations

 - Communicate the avalanche risk to team members

 - Assess and analyze avalanche terrain

 - Manage a small group in terrain appropriate for the avalanche problem